CURRENT CLINICAL INTERESTS

 compares to a 14% incidence of preventing alloimmunization with

-standard, non-modified platelets, a 66% protection rate for filtered
+standard, non-modified platelets, a 14% protection rate using only pathogen reduction, a 45% and a 66% prevention rate for filtered

 Therefore, it is anticipated that this combined filtration